-In line with the goal of gradual approximation by Georgia to EU law, the Association Council shall periodically revise and update Annexes to this Agreement, including in order to reflect the evolution of EU law and applicable standards set out in international instruments deemed relevant by the Parties, and following the completion of the respective internal procedures of the Parties, as appropriate.
-This provision shall be without prejudice to any specific provisions under Title IV (Trade and Trade-related Matters) of this Agreement.
+In line with the goal of gradual approximation by the Republic of Moldova of its legislation to EU law, and in particular as regards the commitments identified in Titles III, IV, V and VI of this Agreement, and according to the provisions of the Annexes to this Agreement, the Association Council shall periodically revise and update those Annexes, including to take into account the evolution of EU law, as defined in this Agreement.
+This provision shall be without prejudice to any specific provisions under Title V (Trade and Trade-related Matters) of this Agreement.

-Monitoring of approximation
+Monitoring

-1. Monitoring shall mean the continuous appraisal of progress in implementing and enforcing measures covered by this Agreement.
+Monitoring shall mean the continuous appraisal of progress in implementing and enforcing measures covered by this Agreement.
+The Parties will cooperate in order to facilitate the monitoring process in the framework of the institutional bodies established by this Agreement.